Solving Credit Report Problems

-A: Truth is that credit card companies want to keep their good customers.
+A: The truth is that credit card companies want to keep their good customers.
 With competition so strong among card issuers, it is very expensive for them to get new cardholders.
-Better for them to hold on to those they already have.
+It's better for them to hold on to those they already have.

-That’s good news for you.
-If you’re a good customer (that means you have a good credit score and you have you have been using that particular credit card) and you are willing to make a phone call, you may be on your way to a better rate.
+That's good news for you.
+If you're a good customer - that means you have a good credit score and you have you have been using that particular credit card - and you are willing to make a phone call, you may be on your way to a better rate.
 It doesn't hurt to ask.
-Tell your credit card company you would like a better rate.
-Let them know you’ve gotten great offers from other issuers.
+Tell your credit card company you've gotten great offers from other issuers.
 If you are prepared to close your account and switch to another card, tell them that.
 To keep your business they may reduce your interest rate.

 A: Late payments can stay on your report for up to seven years, even if you paid the bill in full.
 Some lenders are interested in late payments that are several years old, while others are more concerned with how you've been handling your bills lately and will overlook older negative information.

 Q: It's not fair!
 I'm on top of my finances now and I don't think the past should count against me for seven years.

 A: It's understandable that you want your credit report to be judged on how you're doing now financially, rather than what happened several years ago.
 While some lenders will be more than happy to lend you money now as long as you are caught up, others may decide it's too risky.
 Just keep trying to build positive references so that when you do apply for loans, your credit report will show that you can handle your bills.

 Q: What about these companies I read about that say they can fix bad credit - even bankruptcy?
 Can't they get information taken off my report?